steven-hill/Converter/README.md

 - It's written in Swift 5.9 for tvOS 17.5.
 - UI framework is UIKit.
 - I have left the UI of the app as is.
 My focus here is on refactoring and unit tests.
-- A SwiftUI version is planned for later.
+- For my SwiftUI version click [here](https://github.com/steven-hill/Converter-SwiftUI-version-).